donomii/authentigate/README.md

 # Operation

 Authentigate is still in development.
 At the moment, it redirects to hard-coded microservices(that are reasonably easy to change in the code).
 Moving this configuration into a file is a priority.

+The default microservice is expected to run on http://localhost:91/.
+All external requests to baseUrl/secure will be sent to this microservice.

+Rather than relaying the entire request, authentigate creates a new request, and only copies what is necessary for the request.
+It also adds four HTTP parameters: authentigate-id, authentigate-token, authentigate-base-url, authentigate-top-url.

+## authentigate-id

+This is authentigate's internal user id.
+You should not show it to the user, and you should use it as a key for user data

+## authentigate-token

+This is the revocable session token.
+This is most useful for constructing automatic urls that will work with e.g. curl

+## authentigate-base-url

+The base url of your website (with session token)

+## authentigate-top-url

+The base url of your microservice (with session token).
+You would add your API path to the end of this.